amazingmaze/sitevision-resource-handler/readme.md

 npm run clean
 ```

+### Notes on SiteVision
+If you are to upload to a development site that does not have a legit certificate installed.
+Make sure that do not have https requirement in website settings (access requirements).
+If you do not do this you will get a 401 error on upload.

+You also have to make sure that the user you use to connect to webdav is a local created sitevision user with enough privileges.

 ## Project Structure

 - `build.js`: Handles the compilation of SASS files and uploads resources to the WebDAV server.
 Suitable for production.